KreslavskiKD/sd-homeworks/README.md

 ### Business
 - Team: two ~~lazy motherfuckers~~ students
-- Time: about 2-3 weeks, but who actually believes that, it will probably take much more
+- Time: about 2-3 weeks, but who actually believes that, it will probably take much more (actually not)

 ### Functional
-- Most primitive console or tile graphics (or both)
+- Most primitive textures in at least HD graphics
 - At least 30 fps

 ## Roles and usecases
-The only role is player, they can move themselves on a map using WASD, pick up items using E, attack using _space_ and use / wear items frm their inventory.
+The only role is player, they can move themselves on a map using WASD, pick up items using E, attack using _space_ and use / wear items from their inventory.

 ### Typical user
 PC user 10+ that want to play games and kill some time.